wp-plugins/global-body-mass-index-calculator/readme.txt

 See the [Global Body Mass Index Calculator site](http://www.gesundesabnehmen.at "Global Body Mass Index Calculator") in the sidebar at the bottom of the page!

 #### Other Wordpress Plugins by Ostheimer
-See other Wordpress Plugins at our [Plugin-Site](http://www.ostheimer.at/leistungen-preise/wordpress/plugins/ "Plugin-Site")
+See other Wordpress Plugins on our [Plugin-Site](http://www.ostheimer.at/leistungen-preise/wordpress/plugins/ "Plugin-Site")

 == Installation ==